Cycling around the Lourdes Region

-We have focused on the larger towns and villages in the region where there is a good range of accommodation, restaurants and services.
-It is not to say these are the only options and there are plenty of smaller villages in the area such as Saint Savin and Pierrefitte Nestalis you may wish to consider.
+We have put together the information on this page to help you plan out your own cycling holiday in the Lourdes region of the Pyrenees.
+We have primarily focused on the larger towns and villages in the region where there is a good range of accommodation, restaurants, and services.
+It is not to say these are the only options for accommodation and there are plenty of smaller villages in the area such as Saint-Savin and Pierrefitte Nestalis you may wish to consider as well.

-This area has perhaps the broadest range of riding to do.
-We spent a single two week block here on one of our visits and did not ride the same route twice.
+There is a great choice of cycling near Lourdes which you can choose from.
+In fact, we spent a single two-week block here on one of our visits and did not ride the same route twice.
 There is something for everyone here from a gentle rail trail to the famous cols of the Tour de France.
 We have put together a list of routes to help with your planning.
-Each route includes the ability to download files to a range of devices and includes other helpful information.
+Each cycling route mapped out below includes the ability to download files to a range of devices and includes other helpful information.
 The majority of the routes start and finish in Argeles Gazost but can be easily ridden from most of the other towns listed below or modified to suit your requirements.

-Lourdes is the natural gateway to the region and is well served by regular air and rail services with onwards connections to other destinations along the valley by bus or taxi.
-Rome2rio.com is an excellent site to help plan your trip to the Pyrenees.
-Simply enter your start and end points and it will tell you the different options available, cost range and timetable.
+If you are planning to spend your holiday cycling in Lourdes you will notice the town itself is the natural gateway to the region.
+Lourdes is very well served by regular air and rail services with onwards connections to other destinations along the valley by bus or taxi.
+The travel website Rome2rio.com is an excellent site to help plan your trip to the Pyrenees.
+Simply enter your start and endpoints and it will tell you the different options available, cost range, and timetable.

 The main Autoroute to the area is the A64 which runs between Toulouse and Bayonne.
 It is located 16km north of Lourdes.
 From Lourdes Toulouse airport is 2hrs 15min, Bordeaux airport 2hrs 50mins and Paris Charles de Gualle airport 8hrs.